subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 3. Find the *Docs* tab on the right side of the playground which should open a documentation drawer.
 This documentation is automatically generated and it helps you find what entities and methods you can query.

 Try the following query to understand how it works for your new SubQuery starter project.
-Don’t forget to learn more about the [GraphQL Query language](../../run_publish/graphql.md) and dig out more information.
+Don’t forget to learn more about the [GraphQL Query language](../../run_publish/graphql.md).

 ```graphql